-Key Audit Matter Response to Key Audit Matter 1.
 Accuracy of recognition, measurement, presentation and disclosures of revenues and other related balances in view of adoption of Ind-AS 115 "Revenue from contracts with Customers" (Revenue Accounting Standard) applicable from 1st April, 2018.

-The application of the new revenue accounting standard from current financial year involves certain key judgments relating to identification of distinct performance obligations, determination of transaction price of identified performance obligation and disclosures including presentations of balances in the Ind-AS standalone financial statements.
+The application of the new revenue accounting standard from current financial year involves certain kev judgments relating to identification of distinct performance obligations, determination of transaction price of identified performance obligation and disclosures including presentations of balances in the Ind-AS standalone financial statements.

 Refer Notes 23 and 43 to the Ind-AS standalone financial statements.

-Principal Audit Procedure: We assessed the Company's internal process to identify the impact of adoption of the new revenue accounting standard.
-Our audit approach consisted testing of the design and operating effectiveness of internal controls and procedures as follows: a) Evaluated the design of internal controls relating to implementation of the new revenue accounting standard. b) Selected a sample of existing continuing contracts and new contracts and tested the operating effectiveness of the internal control, relating to identification of the distinct performance obligations and determination of transaction price. c) Tested the relevant information, accounting systems and change relating to contracts and related information used in recording and disclosing revenue in accordance with the new revenue accounting standard. d) Performed analytical procedures and test of details for reasonableness and other related material items.
-Conclusion: Our procedures did not identify any material exceptions.
-2. Impairment of Investments in Subsidiaries-Impairment Test Principal Audit Procedure: Due to deterioration in operating performance of the group subsidiaries, the company has incurred significant losses over the years resulted the erosion of net worth significantly.
+We assessed the Company's internal process to identify the impact of adoption of the new revenue accounting standard.
+Our audit approach consisted testing of the design and operating effectiveness of internal controls and procedures as follows:

+- a) Evaluated the design of internal controls relating to implementation of the new revenue accounting standard. - b) Selected a sample of existing continuing contracts and new contracts and tested the operating effectiveness of the internal control, relating to identification of the distinct performance obligations and determination of transaction price. - c) Tested the relevant information, accounting systems and change relating to contracts and related information used in recording and disclosing revenue in accordance with the new revenue accounting standard. - d) Performed analytical procedures and test of details for reasonableness and other related material items.

+2. Impairment of Investments Subsidiaries-Impairment Test

+Due to deterioration in operating performance

+Besides obtaining an understanding of Management's processes and control with of the group subsidiaries, the company has incurred significant losses over the years resulted the erosion of net worth significantly.
 This has triggered impairment assessment of carrying value of investments in subsidiaries amounting to Rs.
 11,866/- Lakhs in the Ind-AS standalone financial statement of the Company.
-Besides obtaining an understanding of Management's processes and control with regard to testing the investments for impairment our procedures included the following:-